SamueleGiraudo/Calimba/Help.md

 #### Delay
 The _delay effect_ `delay` admits two arguments: a first `t` which is a nonnegative integer and a second `c` which a nonnegative floating number.
-This stacks to the sound specified by `phr` the same sound delayed by `t` ms and scaled by `c`.
+This adds to the sound specified by `phr` the same sound delayed by `t` ms and scaled by `c`.
 Here is an example:
 ```
 put effect = delay 100 0.75 in